BabitMF/BabitMF.github.io/content/en/wiki/ospp/2025/_index.md

 `Estimated Work Hours`: Provide an estimated reference for development hours based on project difficulty, output requirements, and student skill level.

 `Mentor:` someone @ somehwere.net

-`Project Notes`: Include related reference materials for the project itself, such as books, papers, blogs, and links to related projects or issues.